muhammadshaban89/Ansible-Learn/Handling_Task_Failures/README.md

         name: curl
         state: latest

-          #first task will fail as "xyz" is not a pckg
+          #first task will fail as "xyz" is not a package
-          #so play will be aborted if ignore_errors: yes is not mentioned or commented
+          #so play will be aborted if "ignore_errors: yes" is not mentioned or commented

 ```